table of contents

 🔗 suanprung.go.th (Thai only – interpreter recommended)

-While this article focuses on non-profit and hospital-based services, it’s worth noting that Siam Rehab remains one of the few Western-style residential rehab centres in Thailand specifically catering to English-speaking clients.
+While this article focuses on non-profit and hospital-based services, it’s worth noting that residential rehabilitation centers exist in Thailand, and some cater specifically to English-speaking clients.

 ✅ Summary of Free and Low-Cost Support Options in Thailand: